Where Owls Know My Name

 Where Owls Know My Name is the third studio album by American technical death metal band Rivers of Nihil.
 It was released on March 16, 2018 through Metal Blade Records, debuting at number 61 and selling 2,750 copies in its first week.
 It is the third album in the band's tetralogy based around the four seasons, representing autumn.

-The album debuted on Billboard and Canadian music charts upon its release in March 2018: #3 in the Top New Artist Albums chart (Billboard / USA), #9 in the Current Hard Music Albums chart (Billboard / USA), #57 in the Top 200 Current Albums chart (Billboard / USA), #61 in the Top 200 Albums chart (Billboard / USA), #50 in the Canadian Top 200 Chart, and #10 in the Canadian Top Hard Music Chart.
+The album debuted on Billboard and Canadian music charts upon its release in March 2018: number 3 in the Top New Artist Albums chart (Billboard / USA), number 9 in the Current Hard Music Albums chart (Billboard / USA), number 57 in the Top 200 Current Albums chart (Billboard / USA), number 61 in the Top 200 Albums chart (Billboard / USA), number 50 in the Canadian Top 200 Chart, and number 10 in the Canadian Top Hard Music Chart.